VedantMadane/vedantmadane.github.io/_posts/2024-02-25-books-read-this-year.md

 8. The Setup
    Completed reading on 15.03.2024
 9. Genome: The Autobiography of a Species in 23 Chapters
    Completed reading on 26.03.2024

-Partially read pile:

-1. Never Split The Difference: Negotiating As If Your Life Depends On It
+10. Never Split The Difference: Negotiating As If Your Life Depends On It
+11. Taking the Fear Out of Data Analysis
+    Completed reading on 07.04.2024